How to Bleep Profanity in Podcasts: Create Clean Versions Fast

 There are several scenarios where a bleeped version of your episode is valuable:

-• Ad-friendly distribution: Some ad networks and sponsors require clean audio.
-Having both versions doubles your monetization options
+- Ad-friendly distribution: Some ad networks and sponsors require clean audio.
+Having both versions gives you another distribution option

 The Traditional Way (And Why It's Slow)